JaLearner/my-code-samples-and-showcase/README.md

 # portfolio-showcase-and-misc-work-samples-and-projects

-You can find more earlier samples of my code here on Exercism. https://exercism.org/profiles/JLearner1417
+In addition to the code samples available here in this repo, you can also find earlier samples of my code on Exercism by clicking here on this link. https://exercism.org/profiles/JLearner1417